 With most developers nowadays using graphical tools for programming and development, there is no surprise they are also seeking GUI tools which could prove to be efficient alternatives to the Git command line tool.
 There are many Git GUI clients available for Linux and its distros like Ubuntu which offer most of the features of the Git command line tool with more efficiency and reliability.

-So today we’re going to have a look at best 10 Git GUI clients which you can install on Ubuntu and use them as version control tool for software development.
+So today, we’re going to look at the best 10 Git GUI clients, which you can install on Ubuntu and use as a version control tool for software development.

-During the testing I have tried it for the first time and I have to admit that it doesn’t take me long to get used to it thanks to its simple and easy to use user interface.
+During the testing, I tried it for the first time, and I have to admit that it didn’t take me long to get used to it thanks to its simple and easy-to-use user interface.

-SmartGit is a highly customizable graphical Git client with options at your hand such as set preferences for merging and rebasing, layout control, built-in Conflict Solver tool, keyboard shortcuts, toolbars, syntax coloring and you can choose between pair of light and dark themes.
+SmartGit is a highly customizable graphical Git client with valuable options, such as set preferences for merging and rebasing, layout control, a built-in Conflict Solver tool, keyboard shortcuts, toolbars, and syntax coloring.
+You can choose between pair of light and dark themes.